susanev/uw-stars-cse/143/weeks/week9/lecture-notes.md

 	* When the program finishes executing, you write out the contents to question.txt using a preorder traversal
 	* That way, if the user wants to, they can start the next time with this as the initial tree
 	* That would allow you to grow this tree bigger and bigger each time the game is played.
-	* We saw that after adding this second object, the program wrote the following to question.txt:
+	* We saw that after adding this second object, the program wrote the following to question.txt

 		```
 		Q: